 The project is being implemented to foster inclusive and sustainable human development in Ukraine and to further promote ongoing democratization processes in the country, focusing on human rights and access to justice for all.
-Through the project, UNDP is continuing to prioritize its work with key national partners and stakeholders, - such as the National Human Rights Institution, national and local authorities, civil society, and human rights defenders – joining efforts to promote human rights across Ukraine and improve access to justice, especially for vulnerable groups.
+Through the project, UNDP is continuing to prioritize its work with key national partners and stakeholders – such as the National Human Rights Institution, national and local authorities, civil society, and human rights defenders – uniting their efforts to promote human rights across Ukraine and improve access to justice, especially for vulnerable groups.
 Launched in January 2019, the project will run until the end of 2023.

 - to reach out to men and women across Ukraine, including remote communities, to empower them to exercise their rights, to support the regional network of the Ombudsperson’s Office and the network of civic monitors across Ukraine, strengthening the capacities of the institution and making it more accessible;

-- to enhance the monitoring capacities of the Ombudsperson’s Office and civic human rights defenders, ensuring that the gender, age, vulnerability dimensions are integrated in the human rights monitoring process;
+- to enhance the monitoring capacities of the Ombudsperson’s Office and civic human rights defenders, ensuring that the gender, age, and vulnerability dimensions are integrated in the human rights monitoring process;

 - to enhance the capacities and role of the national human rights institution and human rights CSOs to use international instruments to advocate for change in the human rights agenda of Ukraine;

 - to build the capacities of duty-bearers, the Ombudsperson’s Office and CSOs to provide effective inputs into the integration of a human-rights-based approach into the decentralization process, with a focus on social and economic rights;